-Under the right circumstances borrowers with less than perfect credit can get approved for a car loan even if their job is part time
+Under the right circumstances, borrowers with less than perfect credit can get approved for a car loan even with a part-time job.

-Here at Auto Credit Express we’ve spent the past two decades helping car buyers with bad credit locate those dealers who are more than willing to work with them in obtaining financing for a new or used car.
+Here at Auto Credit Express, we've spent the past two decades helping car buyers with bad credit locate dealers who are able to help them obtain financing for a new or used car.

-During that time, we’ve answered thousands of questions from applicants, many of them having to do with the income requirements of a subprime car loan.
-One income question we frequently get asked is, “Can I get approved for a car loan if I have a part time job and my credit is lousy?”
+During that time, we've answered thousands of questions from applicants, many of them having to do with the income requirements for a subprime car loan.
+One income question we frequently get asked is, "Can I get approved for a car loan if I have a part-time job and my credit is lousy?"

 But most lenders also have rules regarding part-time jobs, including situations in which an applicant has multiple part-time jobs.
-In these cases, only one job is used to determine the income requirements.
+In these cases, only one job is used to determine the minimum income requirement.

 Here's how it works: